 Vietnam’s online payment grows robustly in pademic time

-The Hanoitimes - Many local shoppers have preferred online payment services to cash payment in the ongoing social distancing period.
+Many local shoppers have preferred online payment services to cash payment in the ongoing social distancing period.

 Online payment services in Vietnam have been thriving thanks to its advantages of safety and convenience in the context of disease transmission risks from cash.
 Many local banks and intermediary payment service providers have offered promotions to stimulate online transactions for local shoppers.